Perspective | A perfect storm of bipartisan hypocrisy is sinking Neera Tanden. Not her tweets.

 Collins said “Tanden has neither the experience nor the temperament to lead this critical agency.”
 Sen. Mitt Romney (R-Utah) tsk-tsked Tanden’s alleged lack of comity.
 Animosity toward successful women isn’t unique to Republicans — researchers have long documented that female leaders are rarely perceived as both competent and likable.
 Often, the more a woman is competitive or assertive, the more she is seen as having “temperament” issues.
 And it’s particularly galling that Collins’s comments come from a senator who voted to install Justice Brett M. Kavanaugh on the Supreme Court, despite Kavanaugh using his own Senate confirmation hearing to intemperately berate the senators questioning him.

-Another reason Tanden remains out to sea is that she is broadly seen as a Hillary Clinton loyalist finding her way in an Obama-Biden world.
+Another reason Tanden remains out to sea: She is broadly seen as a Hillary Clinton loyalist finding her way in an Obama-Biden world.
 She alienated her party’s left wing by vocally and at times combatively supporting Clinton in the 2016 Democratic primaries.
 Partly as a result of that fight, there isn’t much of a leftist push to confirm her now.
 Just like so many other competent and ambitious women before her, Tanden is divisive, even on the left.

 So far, Biden is sticking with her, but this episode reveals an uncomfortable truth: As long as we expect women to be accommodating while rewarding male leaders who are aggressive and even cantankerous, “temperament,” exemplified by some impolitic tweets, will remain an embarrassing and transparent justification for keeping women out of power.
 When politicians treat their own discomfort with mouthy women as a putatively objective standard for polite behavior, it becomes appallingly easy to muzzle assertive, capable women and to sell it as a return to decorum.